Abhijjith/spiderquiz/README.md

 3. A new comer to the quiz can enter the registration details through the input fields.
 4. Once you enter the home page of the quiz , the user has two options.
 He can either submit questions by entering the question and their options in the input fields.
 5. A user can answer all the unanswered questions and his score will be updated automatically.
 The user can view his score at any point of time.
 There will be a pie chart depicting the score.
 6. The user can also hav a look at the leaderboard which is depicted in tables using bootstrap.
+You can also sort the leaderboard by name or by score.
 Have fun.

 Will include screenshots soon.